matthewmoto/atmega_a7105/notes/mesh.markdown

   The responder (if there is one), sends back a REGISTER_VALUE packet like this:
     * REGISTER_VALUE | HOP | NODE_ID | UNIQUE_ID | REGISTER_NAME_LEN | REGISTER_NAME | REGISTER_VALUE_LEN | REGISTER_VALUE

+    *NOTE: If NODE_ID = 0, the REGISTER_VALUE packet is considered to be a broadcast.
+Unique_ID must still be specified

 ## Set Register ##

   Setting a register is similar to getting a register value, except